rikedyp/documentation/release-notes/docs/announcements/index.md

 To report an error or request a change in the documentation you can now:

 - send an email to [docs@dyalog.com](mailto:docs@dyalog.com) – this can be done for any Dyalog document.
-- [raise an issue](https://github.com/Dyalog/documentation/issues) directly in the GitHub project – this should only be done if the issue relates to a document that is in the Github project.
+- [raise an issue](https://github.com/Dyalog/documentation/issues) directly in the GitHub project – this should only be done if the issue relates to a document that is in the GitHub project.

 The GitHub project's [readme file](https://github.com/Dyalog/documentation/blob/main/README.md) includes information on how to contribute by drafting amendments/enhancements.